 - Angioplasty: 2.2 %

 Costs of PCI: $27 Billion/year (650,000/year at $40,000)

 Unfortunately, many times symptoms are not seen until the disease is far along.
 Symptoms are usually precursors to a stroke or heart attack.
 These signs include shortness of breath, chest pains, and numbness in legs or arms.Back to Top

-The best possible treatment is a total lifestyle change including diet, exercise, and avoiding smoke both first-hand and second-hand.
-However, many times it is too late for this treatment to work, and further options must be explored.
+The best possible management is a total lifestyle change including diet, exercise, and avoiding smoke both first-hand and second-hand.
+However, many times it is too late for this management to work, and further options must be explored.

-Conventional treatment is usually a "plumbing" problem—bypass grafts, or angioplasty with/without stints.
+Conventional management is usually a "plumbing" problem—bypass grafts, or angioplasty with/without stints.
 This has four major problems: